 Referral traffic is how Google Analytics reports visits to a website that come from sources outside of its search engine, such as a news or media outlet.
 This is something that Google Analytics automatically tracks and doesn’t require additional set-up.
 By taking a deeper dive into the monthly website traffic for a company, your PR agency is able to identify what percentage of that referral traffic came from media coverage and how often.

-The benefit of this is being able to get more data-driven insight into what publications are actually driving readers who could be a prospect or potential influencer to your brand’s website.
+The benefit of this during a PR campaign is being able to get more data-driven insight into what publications are actually driving readers who could be a prospect or potential influencer to your brand’s website.
 For example, top business publications like the Wall Street Journal or The New York Times are considered the holy grail of coverage for most companies.
 While these pubs afford a company broad visibility and credibility, they might not necessarily be reaching the right target audience for your brand.
 On the flip side, if referral traffic shows that a trade publication like American Banking News or a channel publication like CRN consistently drives significantly more traffic, then it would make sense to shift your PR strategy to focus more on those outlets.
 If you are creating more opportunities for coverage with publications that are more likely to reach the right audience, this coverage can have a greater impact on your PR campaign, brand awareness, and overall PR investment.

 Set up Goals and Conversions: